Governance

 The Board appoints and oversees the Executive Director, approves compensation in accordance with conflict-of-interest safeguards, and retains authority over major financial and strategic decisions.

 The Institute does not have voting members; fiduciary authority resides with the Board of Directors.
+Additional governance details will be published as the organization develops.

 Board of Directors